Nahelam/PS2-Game-Mods/Burnout Revenge/XB360/README.md

 ## Troubleshooting

-Currently, the provided patch files only contains the hash of the US game version.\
+Currently, the provided patch files only contain the hash of the US game version.\
 If the patches aren't applied at game start, it is probably because your game is from a different region or has been modded.
 ### Fix
   1. Quickly launch and exit the game